ickynavigator/wordle-api/README.md

 # Wordle API

-> This is a simple beginner project to learn how to work with rust in the backend.
+> This is a simple beginner project to learn how to work with rust in the backend by creating a wordle API.

 ## TODO